amy324/Golang-CLI-Weather-App/README.md

 # Golang Weather CLI App

 A command-line tool to retrieve weather information.
+A comprehensive demonstration of building a Golang CLI app to retrieve web API data based on user input.

 ## Table of Contents